DoYouThinkImNotExperiencedUser/RobLogs/README.md

 # The tutorial

 ### What do you need?
-- Debian/Ubuntu (doesn't need to be) with docker,git,docker-compose and npm installed, this would be the logging server
+- Debian/Ubuntu (doesn't need to be) with docker,git,docker-compose
 - Optionally static ip, or domain so you can portforward
 #### In case you dont have these installed
 To install docker, git, and docker-compose